Skip to main content

 Is a Career in Pharmacy Worth It?

-The pharmacist’s career outlook is decidedly encouraging.
-The Bureau of Labor Statistics (BLS) expects employment of pharmacists to grow three percent from 2022 to 2032, roughly as fast as the average for all occupations.
-That means about 13,400 new jobs will open up each year over the next decade.
+The Bureau of Labor Statistics (BLS) expects pharmacist employment to grow five percent from 2023 to 2033, roughly as fast as the average for all occupations.
+That means about 14,200 new jobs will open each year over the next decade.
+There are ample opportunities for community-based and hospital pharmacist jobs; you can work anywhere in the U.S. There’s a pharmacy within five miles of 9 out of 10 Americans.

 The U.S. Census Bureau projects older adults will exceed the number of children under 18 for the first time in U.S. history by 2034, and 73 million baby boomers will turn 65 by 2030.
 Why is this relevant?
 Because older patients typically require more prescription medications and complicated drug regimens than their younger counterparts.
 Our older population has also highlighted the need for long-term care and pharmacy consultants.